muru/vim-manpager/README.md

     MANWIDTH=80

-Since the backspaces are kept, side-scrolling is ugly.
+Because of concealed characters, side-scrolling can be ugly.

 ### Vim's default manpage settings